Texas HB 144 Compliance. Mapped. Automated. Sealed.

 January 1, 2027.
 Every covered utility must submit its initial distribution pole inspection and management plan to the PUCT by that date.
 Once approved, utilities must update the plan every three years and submit monthly progress reports on inspections under Sec.
 38.103(e).

-- Roles and responsibilities of personnel and contractors
+- Roles and responsibilities

-- Pole management and inspection processes, including landowner complaint documentation and response
+- Landowner complaint documentation and response

 Who reviews HB 144 submissions?